mesoform/enterprise-cloud-admin-tool/README.md

 - `monitoring project id` — id of existing monitoring project.
 You should have one if followed prerequisites section.
 - `config repo` — name of repo, that will contain terraform variables files.

-In the project settings file created within the config repo you shuld ensure a unique `project_id` is set ([project creation docs](https://cloud.google.com/resource-manager/docs/creating-managing-projects)), set or remove any remaining key value pair according your requirements.
+In the project settings file created within the config repo you should ensure a unique `project_id` is set ([project creation docs](https://cloud.google.com/resource-manager/docs/creating-managing-projects)), set or remove any remaining key value pair according your requirements.
 Be aware, that `project_id` unique across whole GCP platform, even six month after deletion.
 So, if someone already have project with your id, you will receive unclear error.
 * Also add a valid `billing_id`, it's mandatory ([billing docs](https://cloud.google.com/billing/docs/how-to/modify-project)).